wzhudev/reverse-linear-sync-engine/README.md

 > - `uce.loadPersistedTransactions`: `TransactionQueue.loadPersistedTransactions`
 > - `uce.confirmPersistedTransactions`: `TransactionQueue.confirmPersistedTransactions`

-In the previous chapters, we mentioned that when transactions are moved to `queuedTransactions`, they are stored into `__transactions` table as well for caching purposes.
-During this process, the `serialize` method of transactions would be called.
-Each type of transactions implements its own `serialize` method.
+In the previous chapters, we discussed that when transactions are moved to `queuedTransactions`, they are also stored in the `__transactions` table for caching purposes.
+During this process, the `serialize` method of transactions is called.
+Each type of transaction has its own implementation of this method.

-The next time Linear starts, cached transactions are loaded in `TransactionQueue.loadPersistedTransactions`, in which they will be deserialized.
-Similarly, each type of transactions also implements a static `fromSerializedData`, this method will replay the transaction add modify the models in memory.
-So we can restore the state of the client after a restart.
+When Linear starts again, cached transactions are loaded in `TransactionQueue.loadPersistedTransactions`, at which point they are deserialized.
+Similarly, each type of transaction also implements a static `fromSerializedData` method.
+This method **replays** the transaction and modifies the models in memory, effectively restoring the client's state after a restart.

-Finally, during the bootstrap process, `TransactionQueue.confirmPersistedTransactions` will be called to move these transactions to `createdTransactions`.
+Finally, during the bootstrap process, `TransactionQueue.confirmPersistedTransactions` is called to move these transactions to `createdTransactions`.

-There's a small chance that this process could lead to unintended issues.
-For instance, if the client sends a transaction to the server but the window closes before a response is received, the transaction will be stored in the `__transactions` table.
+There is a small chance that this process could lead to unintended issues.
+For example, if the client sends a transaction to the server but the window closes before receiving a response, the transaction will be stored in the `__transactions` table.
 When the client restarts, the transaction will be reloaded and sent to the server again.
-Since some transactions are not idempotent, users may encounter errors such as: "You can't delete a model that doesn't exist."
-While this is a rare occurrence and generally won't impact the user experience significantly, it’s worth noting.
-(In OT systems, this could cause more serious issues, which is why transactions or operations typically include an incremental counter for deduplication).
+Since some transactions are not idempotent, users may encounter errors like: "You can't delete a model that doesn't exist."
+While this is a rare occurrence and generally doesn't significantly affect the user experience, it's something to be aware of.
+(In OT systems, this could result in more serious issues, which is why transactions or operations usually include an incremental counter to ensure deduplication).

 ### Takeaway of Chapter 3